 Adding a Class

-First, schedule an appointment with a Jayhawk Academic Advisor to discuss the class works with your degree plan and will not conflict with other classes in your schedule.
+First, attend drop-ins or schedule an appointment with a Jayhawk Academic Advisor to discuss the class works with your degree plan and will not conflict with other classes in your schedule.
 Check the KU Academic Calendar to see if you can add a class online or if you must obtain written permission to join a class.

 Dropping or Withdrawing from a Course